johanley/covid-19-canada/README.md

 Note that C,D are easier to get than R, T (using the codes defined above).
 R and T are sometimes absent from some record sets.

-Note that currently **none** of the provinces/territories share time-series data.
-It's only current-day!

 # Screenshots of what's being reported